Wei Qing of the Han Dynasty — From Slave to Great Marshal

-Afterward, Wei Qing led this troop successfully defeated Xiongnu several times and kept winning and expanding.
+Afterward, Wei Qing led this troop successfully defeating Xiongnu several times and kept winning and expanding.

 Large numbers of territories were occupied by the Han Empire, while many of Xiongnu’s people and livestock were captured.

-Since then, people in borders no longer need to worry about being invaded or robbed anymore.
+Since then, people within borders no longer need to worry about being invaded or robbed anymore.